wp-plugins/wp-nextgen-gallery-search/readme.txt

 = KEY BENEFITS: =
+- Compatible with Nextgen gallery 2.0 or later or any version
 - Search all nextgen gallery with a keyword.
 - search result will be shown as a list with caption.
 - there is a seperate shortcode to have search box anywhere.